Interpreters and Translators

 responded: Important results

-• Indoors, Environmentally Controlled — How often does this job require working indoors in environmentally controlled conditions?
+• Indoors, Environmentally Controlled — How often does this job require working indoors in an environmentally controlled environment (like a warehouse with air conditioning)?

 • 72%